kambalas/CarLease-Backend/README.md

 - **User Registration and Authentication:** Secure registration and login functionality for applicants and administrators.
 - **Application Submission:** Applicants can easily submit car loan applications with necessary details.
 - **Loan Calculator:** Integrated loan calculator to help users estimate monthly payments and interest rates.
-- **Application Tracking:** Applicants can track the status of their loan applications in real-time.
 - **Administrative Dashboard:** Admins can review, approve, or reject applications, and view detailed statistics.
 - **Notifications:** Email notifications to keep users informed about the status of their applications.
 - **Secure Data Handling:** Implementation of best practices for data security and privacy.